SakamotoSan7/igniter/README.md

 ## 👨‍💻 About the Creator

-Hi, I’m **Sakamoto-san**!
+Hi, I’m **Kristianto**!
 I’m a developer passionate about building platforms that empower entrepreneurs and creators.
 With a focus on modern web technologies like Next.js, Sanity, and Tailwind CSS, I strive to deliver clean, intuitive, and collaborative user experiences.
 If you have ideas, feedback, or want to collaborate on Igniter, feel free to connect!

 ---